 That’s my fault for aiming at the wrong target.
 How to order gameplay is really a secondary matter of implementing the suggested change.
 The core issue itself is character knowledge – specifically, whether a defender should know in advance that an attack will hit (or miss) when the blades, arrows, and bullets start to fly.
 Rewritten with that focus in mind, DECIDE should strike even more readers as sensible.

 The topic comes up a lot in online discussions.
-This article brings together everything I have to say on the matter, drawing on previous gurpsnet discussions, SJG forum ramblings, and writings here, including:
+This article brings together everything I have to say on the matter, drawing on previous online discussions and writings here, including:

 1. I moved much of the text to the Appendix; it’s supporting material, not key content.

-2. I changed the initial term “panic defense” to “last-second defense”.
-The former was a poor choice of words: You could argue that the “immediate defense” is one taken in reflexive “panic”, and the delayed “last-second” defense is one chosen deliberately and calmly!
+2. I changed the term for “defending only after confirming TH” from the initial “panic defense” to “last-second defense”.
+The former was a poor choice of words: You could argue that the “immediate defense” (initiating defense without checking TH) is one taken in reflexive “panic”, and the delayed “last-second” defense is one chosen deliberately and calmly!